Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics needed?

 \citeauthor{Nernst1912} remained unconvinced, pointing out that Einstein’s dismissal of reversible transformations at $T=0$ would ``put into question numerous other thermodynamic theorems'' \citep{Simon1951,Kox2006}.
 While subsequent sections will detail the formal thermodynamic inconsistencies introduced by Einstein's notion, it is instructive to consider a remarkable observation made by \citeauthor{Nernst1924}.
-If a substance such as the one in Figure~\ref{fig:master}B were to exist, an experimentalist could perform an ideal adiabatic process where the mechanical parameter changes monotonically ($x_1 \to x_2 \to x_3$, path $B \to C \to E$ in Figure~\ref{fig:master}B). \citeauthor{Nernst1924} noted that along $BC$, the conjugate mechanical parameter $y$ would change according to the adiabatic susceptibility $(\partial y/\partial x)_s$, while along $BE$, it would follow the isothermal susceptibility $(\partial y/\partial x)_t$.
+If a substance such as the one in Figure~\ref{fig:master}B were to exist, an experimentalist could perform an ideal adiabatic process where the mechanical parameter changes monotonically ($x_1 \to x_2 \to x_3$, path $B \to C \to E$ in Figure~\ref{fig:master}B). \citeauthor{Nernst1924} noted that along $BC$, the conjugate mechanical parameter $y$ would change according to the adiabatic susceptibility $(\partial y/\partial x)_s$, while along $BE$, it would follow the isothermal susceptibility $(\partial y/\partial x)_t$, after the boundary is reached.
 This would result in a spontaneous discontinuity in the system's response despite a continuous experimental action ---such as the slow rotation of a control knob.
 To illustrate this point, \citeauthor{Nernst1924} utilized the example of a gas expanding according to the adiabatic law $pV^\gamma = \text{const.}$ ($\gamma > 1$) followed by the isothermal law $pV = \text{const.}$, resulting in a perceptible and physically unappealing change in the slope of the expansion path.
-See below section~\ref{sec:equations-state} for a theoretical argument supporting Nernst's point of view on the process $B\to C\to E$.
+Section~\ref{sec:ideal-adiab-proc} and section~\ref{sec:equations-state} will refine Nernst's point of view.
+Simple, intuitive and significant as this remark is it has never been countered thoroughly in literature; we may say it has just been ignored.